-What is the Fair Use Rule for Copyrighted Material?
+What is the “Fair Use” Doctrine for Copyrighted Material?

-The fair use doctrine allows for promoting freedom of expressing by enabling others to use portions of copyrighted material without having to get permission from its owner.
-The statutory framework for this rule has been laid down in Section 107 of the Copyright Act that provides thorough guidelines for determining whether using a copyrighted material in a certain way falls under the doctrine of fair use.
+The “fair use” doctrine allows for promoting freedom of expressing by enabling others to use portions of copyrighted material without having to get permission from its owner.
+The statutory framework for this rule is found in Section 107 of the Copyright Act.
+The Fair Use Doctrine provides thorough guidelines for determining whether using a copyrighted material in a certain way falls under the doctrine of “fair use.”
 It also identifies certain types of uses, such as:

 Comment